-Risk Mitigation Underwriting Risk Pricing Reserving Catastrophe Trend: Definition Underwriting Risk represents the uncertainty in the profitability of the business written due to variability in premium rates as well as the value and timing of claims - this can impact historic (reserve risk) as well as future exposures (pricing and catastrophe).
-Current risk profile Underwriting Risk is expected to increase due to planned growth.
-We operate in a highly competitive pricing environment and continue to face heightened underwriting risks due to the inflationary impacts from the wider economy; the uncertainty on longer-term impacts from the Financial Conduct Authority General Insurance Pricing Practices (FCA GIPP) (2021); the Civil Liability Act (2020); changes to tariff and Judicial College Guideline awards for bodily injury (January 2025); and potential shifts in customer behaviour as they Our reinsurance programme protects the business from individual large losses, catastrophe events, adverse reserve development and adverse loss ratio movement Claims management processes are designed to contain claims leakage and feedback claims trends whilst providing strong customer service A risk adjustment is held above the Actuarial Best Estimate under IFRS 17.
-In addition, independent external actuaries assess the adequacy of the Group's reserving assumptions Market Risk adapt to the heightened cost of living.
-The investment strategy is set with consideration to the overall Interest Rate Market Risk represents the uncertainty in the financial position due market risk, risk appetite • Equity to fluctuations in the level and volatility of market prices of assets and liabilities.
-Market risk is managed against this appetite through regular monitoring including the drivers of investment return and Spread Current risk profile value at risk measures, counterparty exposures, asset liability Concentration Uncertainty in general market conditions is driven by potential management and the interest rate sensitivities of our assets and liabilities Trend: interest rate volatility by central banks; and geopolitical tensions and activity.
-The investment strategy does not materially expose the Group to currency risk or the risks arising from active trading of derivatives - Climate risks could impact market risk.
+Risk Mitigation Underwriting RiskPricingReserving Definition Underwriting Risk represents the uncertainty in the profitability of the business written due to variability in premium rates as well as the value and timing of claims - this can impact historic (reserve risk) Our reinsurance programme protects the business from individua large losses, catastrophe events, adverse reserve development and adverse loss ratio movement Claims management processes are designed to contain claims Catastrophe Catastrophe Trend: Current risk profile Underwriting Risk is expected to increase due to planned grow We operate in a highly competitive pricing environment and co to face heightened underwriting risks due to the inflationary in from the wider economy; the uncertainty on longer-term impa from the Financial Conduct Authority General Insurance Pricin Practices (FCA GIPP) (2021); the Civil Liability Act (2020); cha to tariff and Judicial College Guideline awards for bodily injury (January 2025); and potential shifts in customer behaviour as a adapt to the heightened cost of living. tinue bacts s ges Market Risk Definition • The investment strategy is set with consideration to the overall Interest Rate Market Risk represents the uncertainty in the financial position due market risk, risk appetite • Equity to fluctuations in the level and volatility of market prices of assets and liabilities.
+Market risk is managed against this appetite through regular monitoring including the drivers of investment return and Spread value at risk measures, counterparty exposures, asset liability Concentration Current risk profile Uncertainty in general market conditions is driven by potential management and the interest rate sensitivities of our assets and liabilities Trend: interest rate volatility by central banks; and geopolitical tensions and activity.
+The investment strategy does not materially expose the Group to currency risk or the risks arising from active trading of derivatives Climate risks could impact market risk.
 These arise from the potential impact of the global transition to a lower-carbon economy.
 The Group's policy concerning market risk aligns and ensures compliance with Solvency II 'Prudent Person Principle' requirements